Romathonat/vulgaireDevEntries/reverseProxyDocker/reverseProxyDocker.md

 connects to the server, he reaches the reverse proxy (with port 80), wich then redirect on gitlab or taiga, using different port internally
 (for example 8081 and 8082).

-This approach works fine, but I want to use
+This approach works fine, but I want to use Docker.
+Indeed, I want to simplify the